sah2ed/predix-volcano-app/docs/architecture/services.rst

-The Predix Python SDK provides an ORM like solution of representing Asset Collections so that one can create Domain Objects natively in Python and persist the data to the Asset Service.
+The Predix Python SDK provides an ORM like solution of representing Asset Collections so that one can create Domain Objects natively in Python and persist the data to the Predix Asset service.

 There are many other features of Predix Asset that were not needed for the Volcano App but are common in industrial use cases:

 - built-in audit history for device failures
-- connectors with asset and time series
+- connectors with Predix Asset and Predix Time Series
 - scripting engine for domain-specific business logic

 View the `Predix Asset Documentation`_ for much more information about these